 Do feel free to correct or add on to the information i have here.
 Would be more than happy to learn more about history since im really a fan of both the manga and Chinese history.

 Leader of the 6 Great Generals in the manga and also the most well-known of the 6 in actual history.

 He was also given the title of Lord Wu An.
 Nickname: The Butcher

 Bai Qi has racked up plenty of achievements in his lifetime for King ZhaoXiang of Qin.
 He was one of the most fearsome generals in China then and most generals do not dare to challenge him in a direct confrontation.
 He has participated in more than 70 campaigns, killed nearly 1 million enemies and capturing 86 castles while remaining undefeated.
 His most famous battles in history include the Battle of Chang Ping, Battle of Yi Que and the Battles of Yan and Ying, which severely weakened the different enemy states and made unification possible in the future.

 Battle of Chang Ping(262-260BC):

-Upon reaching a stalemate in the battle between the state of Qin and Zhao, Qin spies sowed discord between the Zhao king and the Zhao commanding general, Lian Po, causing the king to replace Lian Po with a weaker general, Zhao Kuo.
+Upon reaching a stalemate in the battle between the state of Qin and Zhao, Qin spies sowed discord between the Zhao king and the Zhao commanding general, Lian Po, resulting in the king replacing Lian Po with a weaker general, Zhao Kuo.
 Upon receiving the information that Lian Po was replaced, Qin promptly replaced their commanding general, Wang He with their best general, Bai Qi.
-The battle was quickly decided and Zhao suffered a heavy loss as Bai Qi buried 400,000 surrendered Zhao soldiers and peasants alive.
+The battle was quickly decided and Zhao suffered heavy losses as Bai Qi buried 400,000 surrendered Zhao soldiers and peasants alive.
 After this battle, the state of Zhao was severly weakened and do not pose much of a threat to Qin for the next few decades.